chainhaus/pycorda/README.md

 # PyCorda

-Access node and vault data for analytics.
+Access node and vault data for analytics using pandas DataFrames.
 Currently only works with H2 database.
-I'll be adding other DBs shortly and possibly support for queryable states.
+We'll be adding other DBs shortly and possibly support for queryable states.

 ## PyCorda.com
 Access docs on PyCorda.com (coming soon)